 HIV is the virus that causes the disease AIDS.

 AIDS is a disease that makes your body unable to fight off certain illnesses.
-We have medicines that can treat AIDS, but there is no cure yet.
-Most people just say "HIV/AIDS" when they are talking about either the virus or the disease it causes.
+We have medicines that can treat HIV and AIDS, but there is no cure yet.

-Drug use can put you in danger of getting HIV/AIDS.
+Drug use can put you in danger of getting HIV in two ways:

-When people are high on drugs, they don't think clearly.
+When people are misusing drugs, they might not think clearly.
 They might do risky things.
-They might have sex without using a condom to protect against HIV/AIDS, other diseases, and pregnancy.
-If they inject (shoot up) drugs like heroin, cocaine, or meth, they can get HIV/AIDS by sharing a needle with someone who is infected.
+They might have sex without using a condom to protect against HIV, other infections, and pregnancy.

-Doctors have learned that helping people to get off drugs also helps them avoid getting HIV/AIDS.
+Doctors have learned that helping people to get off drugs also helps them avoid getting HIV.

-Visit the HIV.gov webpage to learn more about HIV/AIDS.
+Visit the HIV.gov webpage to learn more about HIV and AIDS.